synacktiv/bip/doc/gui/plugin.rst

   loaded in IDA.
 * use some `activity decorators`_ for declaring actions.

-For example of a plugin you can check the overview (TODO: link) or look at the printk plugin (TODO: link).
+For example of a plugin you can check the :ref:`general-overview` or look at the printk plugin.

 .. _gui-plugin-internals: